nermeenwageh10/Leetcode-Solutions/Beginner level/README.md

 # Programming Language  :
   - Choose Your Comfortable Language you want to solve by.
 # What do you want to know to start solving :
-  -Variables
+  - Variables
-  -Strings
+  - Strings
-  -If Conditions
+  - If Conditions
-  -Loops
+  - Loops
-  -Lists
+  - Lists
-  -Function
+  - Function

  # Data Structures:
-   -Dictionary(HashMap)
+   - Dictionary(HashMap)
-   -HashSet
+   - HashSet
-   -Array
+   - Array
-   -Stack
+   - Stack
-   -LinkedList
+   - LinkedList
-   -Binary Search Tree
+   - Binary Search Tree

  # Concepts :
-   -Sliding Window
+   - Sliding Window
-   -BFS & DFS
+   - BFS & DFS

  # Techinques :
-  -Two Pointers
+  - Two Pointers
-  -Binary Search
+  - Binary Search

 # Leetcode-Solutions